-Our goal is to advance the study of surface albedo modification to understand the adaptation benefits and climate impacts of its widespread implementation.
+Our goal is to reduce global temperatures and advance the study of surface albedo modification to understand the adaptation benefits and climate impacts of its widespread implementation.
 Local responses are diverse in different geographical locations and specific applications.
 We are currently conducting field experiments across various locations in the United States, Africa, and India.
 We will steadily publish the data in peer-reviewed journals, with thorough analyses and modelling support, to enable the development of a comprehensive plan and integrated model for deploying solar reflectors that can be used for both local adaptation and global mitigation.

 At MEER, we understand the importance of balancing Earth's energy while respecting the limited time, energy, and material resources available.
 It's essential to consider the aerosol pollution in the northern hemisphere, which reduces global warming by reflecting sunlight back into space.
 If aerosol emissions were to suddenly fall, this temporary reduction, known as "global dimming," could disappear within a few months, leaving the Earth fully vulnerable to the suffocating heat of the global greenhouse.